 The interview took place over the phone with Nelly at her publicists office in Detroit and myself, well, here, in Los Angeles.

 At the conclusion of the interview, I realize that California is what we spent a large part of two hours talking about, despite the fact that Nelly was raised in Canada to parents of Portuguese descent.

+We spoke of Los Angeles, specifically, which has a habit of luring budding superstars like her into its wake.
 This 21-year-old singer has already been featured in TIME, Rolling Stone, Spin and Seventeen Magazine, to name just a few.

 Her single, “Like a Bird,” off her album “Whoa, Nelly!” is currently number 3 on the Canadian pop charts, and she is drawing widespread comparisons to such established pop luminaries as Macy Gray, Alanis Morrisette and Janet Jackson.

 If that weren’t enough, young Nelly is the focal point for Dreamworks Records, brainchild of Steven Spielberg, Jeffrey Katzenberg and David Geffen.
 “Nelly is unlike anyone I’ve ever heard,” gushes A. & R. executive Beth Halper.
 “She’s a huge priority for the label.”
 And to think she almost chose creative writing over music.

 NELLY: I grew up in Victoria Island, on the West Coast of Canada.
 The area has such a rich cultural background, I mean I could be dancing at a Latin dance club one weekend and learning about Chinese culture the next.

 INFLUX: That is some serious diversity.
 That’s also when I was hanging out with the hip hop kids.
 I was into trip hop and experimentation, always into sound.